How to Save $10,000 in a Year

 Cut Down on Smaller Expenses

 Once you have figured out your budget, you will be able to see where you are overspending.
 These can be on things like subscriptions you don’t use.
+I’m NOT talking about cutting out the occasional cup of coffee or avocado toast.
+We can all agree that enjoying something and treating ourselves should NOT result in financial distress.

 How many people have a Hulu, Netflix, HBO Max, Disney + account, etc.?
 Which of these services are you willing to give up?
+Look at which streaming apps you use more and get rid of the ones you don’t.

 LUNCH SPENDING EXAMPLE